Pacification of Ghent

-The Pacification of Ghent, signed on 8 November 1576, was an alliance between the provinces of the Habsburg Netherlands.
+The Pacification of Ghent was an alliance between the provinces of the Habsburg Netherlands signed on 8 November 1576.
 The main objectives were to remove Spanish mercenaries who had made themselves hated by all sides due to their plundering, and to promote a formal peace with the rebellious provinces of Holland and Zeeland.

 Background

-In 1566, the Habsburg Netherlands experienced considerable political upheaval and civil unrest, which culminated in the iconoclastic fury of that year.
-Its ruler, Philip II of Spain, responded by appointing Fernando Álvarez de Toledo, 3rd Duke of Alba as Governor-general, and in 1567 he arrived there to restore order, accompanied by an army of mercenaries.
-Philip soon replaced the most important advisors to former regent Margaret of Parma, either by summarily executing those such as the counts of Egmont and Hoorn, or by driving them into exile, as he did to William the Silent.
+In 1566, the Habsburg Netherlands experienced considerable political upheaval and civil unrest, which culminated in the Beeldenstorm (or "iconoclastic fury") of that year.
+Its ruler, Philip II of Spain, responded by appointing Fernando Álvarez de Toledo, 3rd Duke of Alba as Governor-general.
+He arrived there in 1567 to restore order, accompanied by an army of mercenaries.
+Philip soon replaced the most important advisors to former regent Margaret of Parma, either by summarily executing those such as the counts of Egmont and Hoorn, or by driving them into exile, as he did to William of Orange (also known as "William the Silent").
 The leader of the royalist faction, Philippe III de Croÿ remained in favor.

-At first, Alba had little difficulty in repelling the rebel military incursions, led by William.
+Alba had little initial difficulty in repelling the rebel military incursions, led by William.
 However, maintaining a large military presence put severe strain on the royal finances, especially because Spain was fighting expensive wars against the Ottoman Sultan and in Italy at the same time.
-Alba's attempts to finance these expenses by new taxes also estranged previously loyal subjects from the royalist cause.
+Alba's attempts to finance these expenses by new taxes in the Netherlands also estranged previously loyal subjects from the royalist cause.
 Then, in 1572, a group of privateers with letters of marque from William (known as watergeuzen) were unexpectedly successful in an invasion into Holland and Zeeland.
 Orange was able to take over the government in these two provinces under the guise of his old post of royal Stadtholder, and brought them into open revolt against the government in Brussels.
 This brought about a formal state of war between Holland and Zeeland and the fifteen loyalist provinces.

 This civil war was mostly fought with mercenary troops on both sides, with Spanish tercios playing a preponderant role on the royalist side.
 Because of the dire state of the royal finances, these Spanish mercenaries often went unpaid.
-They frequently mutinied and pillaged nearby towns, especially following victories.
-This disaffection with the Brussels government eventually brought about a boil in the summer of 1576.
+Consequently, they frequently mutinied and pillaged nearby towns, especially following victories.
+The disaffection this caused among the citizenry toward the Brussels government eventually was brought to a boil in the summer of 1576.